Freedom of religion in Asia by country

 Religious violence is present in several countries, with varying degrees of support or intervention from local governments.
-Groups including Muslims, Christians, Buddhists, Hindus, and atheists face religiously motivated violence.
+Groups including Muslims, Christians, Buddhists and Hindus face religiously motivated violence.

 Afghanistan

 Afghanistan is an Islamic republic where Islam is practiced by 99.7% of its population.
 Roughly 90% of the Afghans follow Sunni Islam, with the rest practicing Shia Islam.
 Apart from Muslims, there are also small minorities of Sikhs and Hindus.

 The Constitution of Afghanistan established on January 23, 2004, mandates that: